Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Introduction

-Overall, this paper makes the following main contributions: \begin{itemize} \item {\bf Dynamic Resource Scheduling.} We propose a novel dynamic resource scheduling method, modeling the problem as a special MAB problem, using a novel UCB-based algorithm to take into account both historical rewards and current performance. \item {\bf Multidimensional Seed Evaluation.} We propose a novel seed evaluation strategy for ensemble fuzzing, which evaluates the profit of seeding from multiple dimensions. \item {\bf Novel Framework}.
-We implement a novel ensemble fuzzing framework, \toolName, to evaluate the performance of all base fuzzers in fine-grained metrics and dynamically schedule resources for base fuzzers. \item {\bf Comprehensive Evaluation.} We evaluated the effectiveness of \toolName on Google's fuzzer-test-suite and real-world open-source projects.
+Overall, this paper makes the following main contributions: \begin{itemize} \item {\bf Dynamic Resource Scheduling.} We propose a novel dynamic resource scheduling method, formulating the problem as a special MAB problem, using a novel UCB-based algorithm to take into account both historical rewards and current performance. \item {\bf Multidimensional Seed Evaluation.} We propose a novel seed evaluation strategy for ensemble fuzzing, which evaluates the profit of seeds with multiple metrics. \item {\bf Novel Framework}.
+We implement a novel ensemble fuzzing framework, \toolName, to evaluate the performance of all base fuzzers with multiple metrics and dynamically schedule resources for base fuzzers.
+The code can be found on our website~\cite{legion}. \item {\bf Comprehensive Evaluation.} We evaluated the effectiveness of \toolName on Google's fuzzer-test-suite and real-world open-source projects.
 Results show that \toolName outperforms existing state-of-the-art base fuzzers and ensemble fuzzing techniques. \end{itemize}